 In your heart,

-keep one still, secret spot
+still, secret spot

 where dreams may go and sheltered so